 I'm a pretty social person, and sometimes miss the day-to-day banter of an office.

 Solution: I try and make sure I both make it up to see my team for some face-to-face time several times a year, and use really good online tools like Squiggle, Hangouts, and Chat, and also go out to local geek events to get my networking/social fix.

 Is remote right for you?

-It's definitely not for everyone however, and while I think being co-located with your team can sometimes be better for communication, given the right tools, attitude and approach you can really make it work.
+It's not for everyone, and while I think being co-located with your team can sometimes be better for communication, given the right tools, attitude and approach you can make it work.